ansys/pymechanical/doc/source/user_guide/pool.rst

     >>> pool = LocalMechanicalPool(10, version="231")
     'Mechanical Pool with 10 active instances'

-You can also supply additional keyword arguments when creating the pool.
-For instance, to restart failed instances.
+When creating the pool, you can supply additional keyword arguments.
+For example, to restart failed instances, you can set ``restart_failed=True``:

 .. code:: python